elegant-scipy/elegant-scipy/markdown/ch5.markdown

 plt.imshow(color.label2rgb(human_seg, tiger));
 ```

-Now, let's grab our image segmentation code from chapter 3, and see how well a Python does a recognizing a tiger!
+Now, let's grab our image segmentation code from chapter 3, and see how well a Python does at recognizing a tiger!

 ```python
 # Draw a region adjacency graph (RAG) - all code from Ch3